nyeholt/silverstripe-solr/README.md

 # Solr Search Module

-A module that adds the ability to index content in a Solr instances, and to then search that content.
+A module that extends the base functionality of the extensible search module, adding the ability to index and search content from a Solr instance.

-Provides a SolrSearchPage type that allows CMS authors to configure a search page within the CMS to display results without needing to perform code behind to determine how the search works.

 # Version Information